localnep/localnep/README.md

 - 🥅 My goals for the end of 2022: begin learning big data and deep learning
 - ⚡ Fun fact: I would like to follow statistics in any kind of sports (transfermarkt, eurovision)

-I love listening to music (NCS electro, indie rock, symphonic metal, newage...∞).
-Sometimes music is the only medicine the heart and soul need. my passion: coffee & music & rainy day <3 and background music: don't worry be happy.. that's the feeling

 ### Reach out to me